Direct Access for Conjunctive Queries with Negations: An optimal yet inefficient algorithm

 From now on, we will be working with hypergraph measures instead of incompatibility number when dealing with join queries.
-For futur comparison, let us restate \cref{thm:scq-optimal} in terms of hypergraph measure:
+For future comparison, let us restate \cref{thm:scq-optimal} in terms of hypergraph measure: